amirbarshavit/lusha-image-grid/README.md

  the component layout
  ## Gallery.js
- its a component that responsable for the gallery display and view modes only, this component know how to work with an array    of images and display it. the Gallery componenet not modify the data (today we display 5 images but if we diced that we want to display and other number of images we just need to pass the images array as a props)
+ its a component that responsable for the gallery display and view modes only, this component know how to work with an array    of images and display it. the Gallery componenet dont do anything with  the data just display it (today we display 5 images but if we diced that we want to display and other number of images we just need to pass the images array as a props)

  we can use this component to display images form any source that we want
+## Button.js and Button.css
+its a simple button component the conatin the button logic and uicomp this component was made in order to prevent code duplication
 ## Available Scripts

 In the project directory, you can run: